Gender, Women's, and Sexuality Studies Courses (GWSS)

 GWSS:1046 Environmental Politics in India 3 s.h.

 How resources, commodities, people, and ideas cross borders; examination of globalization through issues of technology, social justice, environment; perspectives from anthropology, gender studies, geography, energy science, and development.
+GE: Sustainability.
 GE: International and Global Issues.
 Same as ANTH:1046, GEOG:1046, SJUS:1046.

 GWSS:1060 Sex and Popular Culture in America 3 s.h.